retospect/phronesitron/README.md

 Example use:

 ```
-> ph what is the metaphysical meaning of a slinky
+> phronesitron what is the metaphysical meaning of a slinky
 The metaphysical meaning of a slinky can be interpreted in several
 ways.
 On one level, it can represent the interconnectedness of all
 things, with its seemingly endless loops of energy and motion.
 It can